MattArnold/virtualnasfic2020/index.md

 There are still lots of great deals in the [Dealer's Room]()!
 You don't even have to haul your loot into the car to get it home!

 Finally, make sure you take advantage of the chance to buy a "Virtually" autographed book (or many!) at the [2020 NASFiC program participants' book "shelf"](https://www.author-author.net/products/category/950 "2020 NASFiC Signed Books") of the **Author, Author!** book store.
-All signed books will feature a custom 2020 Bookplate, with art by Artist Guest of Honor Stephanie Law.
+All signed books will feature a custom 2020 NASFiC Bookplate, with art by Artist Guest of Honor Stephanie Law.

 Books can be purchased through that site from now through September 10, 2020.